Allasso/colorwdiff/README.md

 Unlike wdiff/cwdiff, which can be used as a wrapper for diff, colorwdiff is only used as a post-process treatment of diff output.
 It will accept "normal" diff and unified diff outputs happily.
 I have not experimented with the entire gambit of diff options to see what the effect will be on colorwdiff.

+Also unlike wdiff/cwdiff, colorwdiff is written in Perl.

+### Installation:

+Download the colorwdiff script and copy into a directory in your $PATH, such as /usr/local/bin/ or /opt/local/sbin or other variants.

+    chmod u+x /opt/local/sbin/colorwdiff

 ### Bugs

 Only a one or two innocuous ones (that I have seen) which I can't think of right now :-)